 All food is prepared on the school premises and our menus are carefully monitored by a nutritionist.
 Vegetarian and adapted menus are also oﬀered.

 In Early Years and Primary, Oak House School is fully authorised as a British School in Spain.
-The authorisation is awarded by the British Council, following a rigorous inspection by British inspectors.
+The authorisation is awarded following a rigorous inspection by British inspectors and certification by the British Council.